Senior Leader Inspirations

 Student leadership with impact

-At SSAT, we are proud to have championed student leadership for several decades.
-Effective student leadership can have a profound experience on the development of young people – building expertise and confidence.
-It can also play a significant role in school improvement, supporting pupil engagement and a positive school culture.
-In this session, you will hear about the approach to student leadership taken by schools in the network and learn about how evidence and research can inform impact.
+At SSAT we are proud to have championed student leadership for several decades.
+At a time when achievement (in all its forms), belonging, thriving and inclusion are becoming more prominent as markers of effective schools, student leadership can lead the way in shaping improvements to school culture that benefits schools, staff, students, and their communities.
+In this session, you will hear about the approach to student leadership taken by schools in the network and learn about how evidence and research can enhance impact.

 Members can view recordings of the 2024-25 Senior Leader Inspirations series here: View 2024-2025 recordings